Crowe-Brian-J/u2_project_dumber/README.md

 As A User (AAU)

 - AAU, I should be able to make a post with a maximum of 140 characters
-- AAU, I should be able to delete my posts
+- AAU, only I should be able to delete my posts
 - AAU, I should be able to login with Google
 - AAU, I should be able to see a user's full array of posts starting with the newest post
-- AAU, I should see a full array of posts made by people/bots I follow (main feed)

 ---